bloody-ux/babel-plugin-dva-core-hmr/README.md

   </a>
 </p>

 HMR support for dva-core/dva， only suppport `dva>=2.4.0` or `dva-core>=1.4.0`.
 Especially useful for those apps using `dva-core` instead of `dva`.
-When this plugin is enabled, HMR will be enabled for dva model.
+When this plugin is enabled, HMR will be enabled for dva models.

 ## Installation